 Reputation

 In the United States, an MD degree is typically more well-respected than a DO.
 That does not mean a physician with either degree is actually better or worse than the other.
-There are more MDs than DOs, and because of this standardized acceptance of MDs, they often are considered slightly more reputable.
+MDs outnumber DOs, and because of the standardized acceptance of MDs, people often consider them slightly more reputable.

-A DO is not to be mistaken with a Naturopathic Doctor (ND) or a Doctor of Chiropractic, though.
+You should not mistake a DO for a Naturopathic Doctor (ND) or a Doctor of Chiropractic, though.
 A DO is more reputable (being a primary care or specialized physician) than the latter two.

 International Opportunities

 International opportunities are a significant difference between an MD and a DO.
-An MD from the United States is recognized throughout most of the world.
-A DO is not, so international work is limited for a DO.
+Most of the world recognizes an MD from the United States.
+A DO (doctor of osteopathic medicine) limits international work opportunities.

 MD vs. DO